ankrh/MCmatlab/README.md

 `model.MC.depositionCriteria.minMediumIdxToConsider`, `model.MC.depositionCriteria.maxMediumIdxToConsider`
 [-]
 The minimum and maximum medium index that the above deposition criteria apply to.
-For example, if you've specified minScatterings = 2, minMediumIdxToConsider = 4 and maxMediumIdxToConsider = 5, then only photons that have experienced at least 2 scattering events in media 4 and/or 5 will deposit their weight in the output arrays.
+For example, if you've specified minScatterings = 2, minMediumIdxToConsider = 4 and maxMediumIdxToConsider = 5, then only photons that have experienced at least 2 scattering events in media 4 and/or 5 will deposit their weight in the output arrays and register as photon paths.
 It doesn't matter how many scattering events have happened in other media.

 Interface transitions and refractions will be considered if the medium transitioned *into* has index between minMediumIdxToConsider and maxMediumIdxToConsider.

 Keep in mind that you can rearrange the media in the media definition and geometry function as required so that the indices of the set of media that you want to consider in deposition criteria are in a contiguous interval.

+`model.MC.depositionCriteria.evaluateOnlyAtEndOfLife`
+[-]
+If evaluateOnlyAtEndOfLife is false, the photons will only deposit weight into the output arrays and register as photon paths in those segments of the paths where the criteria are satisfied.
+If it is true, weight is deposited and path is registered along the full path if the criteria are satisfied at the end of the photon's life span.

+`model.MC.depositionCriteria.onlyCollected`
+[-]
+If evaluateOnlyAtEndOfLife is true, you may also specify onlyCollected.
+It is an extra criterion that states that the photon must have been collected on the light collector.

 `model.MC.P`
 [W]